Information for Landlords

 If you are considering renting out your property, whether it be your current residential home, or an investment property that was purpose bought, there are always a number of question that are asked of us as agents.

 You may be considering using an agent or maybe marketing the property yourself.
-You may also benefit from our management services or possibly these are not needed you’re your property.
+You may also benefit from our management services or possibly these are not needed for your property.
 I hope that this will be a good starting point in answering your questions.

 Is my Home Rentable?

 There are three basic things that tenants look for when choosing a rental home;